-This post documents adverse events (AEs) of finasteride affecting male reproductive anatomy and sexual function in men age 18–40, which were reported to US FDA and downloaded from the Federal Adverse Event Reporting System Public Dashboard.
-The data range is January 1, 2000 to December 31, 2020.
+This post documents adverse events (AEs) of finasteride affecting male reproductive anatomy and sexual function in men age 18–40, reported to US FDA from 2000 to 2020.
+See the Methodology section for more details.

 |Erectile dysfunction & sexual dysfunction||1,021|